kaixih/kaixih.github.io/_posts/2021-02-05-batch-norm.md

     epsilon=0.001, exponential_avg_factor=0.5, data_format='NHWC',
     is_training=True, name=None)
 ```
-By feeding the op with the same inputs used the above exmaple, we can print the
+By feeding the op with the same inputs used in the above exmaple, we can print
-corresponding moving mean/variance and r1/r2.
-The moving mean/variance are close
+the corresponding moving mean/variance and `r1`/`r2` for comparison.
+The moving
-to those in the above example after the 0th step (They are not exactly same
+mean/variance are same with the results from the 0th step of the above example (They
-because we use fused op here.).
-Additionally, we can observe that r1 is same
+are not exactly equivalent because we use fused op here.).
+Additionally, we can
-with the batch mean, while r2 is calculated by `1 / sqrt(batch_var + 0.001)`.
+observe that `r1` is essentially the batch mean, while `r2` is calculated by `1 / sqrt(batch_var + 0.001)`.

 ```
 moving_mean: [0.7725448 0.7831439 0.8185034]